 - Erika Placella, (SDC) Direzione dello sviluppo e della cooperazione, DFAE.
 (CH)

 - Prof. Dr., Marcel Tanner.
-Former Dean, SSPH+, Professor Emeritus, Uni Basel and Swiss TPH.
+Former President, SSPH+, Professor Emeritus, Uni Basel and Swiss TPH.
 (CH)

 Tuesday: "Systems analytics and health policy, economics, & management decisions.
 Data-driven decision making, made easy."